 Know How to Get Around in Perth

 Getting around Perth is fairly easy if you know how.
-Perth has a well-established public transport network, comprising of trains, buses and ferries.
-Add to that taxis, e-hailing, bike routes and walking paths and you have a fully-stocked compliment of options to you around safely.
+Public transport in Perth is well-established mixing of trains, buses and ferries.
+Add to that taxis, e-hailing, bike routes and walking paths and you’re spoilt for choice with great, safe ways to get around.

-From within the city center, you’ll easily find buses that stop nearby the major tourist attractions.
-There are free CAT buses that service the inner city so hop-on one of these at no expense.
+From the city center, you’ll easily find buses that stop near the major tourist attractions.
+There are also free Perth CAT buses that service the inner city so hop-on one of these at no expense.
 The bus network branches out into the suburbs too, making it a convenient and cost-effective mode of transport in and around the city.

 The train is a good option to take when you want to get into the city from the surrounding suburbs.
 You are allowed to take bicycles on the train outside of peak hours, which is really great if you want to combine getting around Perth by cycling and the train!
 What’s better is that the trains servicing the inner city, and Fremantle are also free!